RBI proposes 24x7 helpline for digital payment services

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing

-The Reserve Bank of India on Friday announced setting up of a 24x7 helpline for digital payment services as well as enabling participation in CTS clearing across all bank branches in the country.
+The Reserve Bank of India, on Friday, announced the setting up of a 24x7 helpline for digital payment services as well as enabling participation in CTS clearing across all bank branches in the country.

 “The major payment system operators would be required to facilitate setting-up of a centralised industry-wide 24x7 helpline for addressing customer queries in respect of various digital payment products and give information on available grievance redress mechanisms by September 2021,” said the Statement on Developmental and Regulatory policies.

-Going forward, the facility of registering and resolving customer complaints through the helpline shall be considered.
+Going forward, the facility of registering and resolving the customer complaints through the helpline shall be considered.

-Meanwhile, the RBI has also proposed to bring all bank branches under the Cheque Truncation System (CTS) clearing mechanism by September.
+Meanwhile, the RBI also proposed to bring all bank branches under the Cheque Truncation System (CTS) clearing mechanism by September 2021.

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing